Gendow/raspberrypi_bmp280/README.md

 This repository contains the steps I took to connect the raspberryPi with a bmp280 temp, humidity and barometric sensor.

+- RaspberryP 3 Model B+
+- [Adafruit bmp280](https://www.adafruit.com/product/2651) temperature and barometric pressure sensor
+- 4 GPIO [jumper wires](https://www.kiwi-electronics.nl/jumperwires-10-stuks-15-cm-femafe-female?search=gpio%20kabels&description=true) female to female

+It is a common practice to use a breadboard for connecting sensors to the RaspberryPi sensor prototypes.
+In that case the GPIO jumper wires should be female to male

 1. enable I2C (https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)
 I installed latest version of raspbian.
 Required libraries are already installed